 At this point, it would be a good time to talk about those infamous shortcuts and how easy it is to rank by cheating the Google algorithm.
 Otherwise known as Blackhat SEO.

 I started working on the internet in 2000.
 So I have seen a lot come and go.
-When I made my first website all you had to do was keyword stuff the page title and page description and you were good to go.
+When I made my first website, all you had to do was keyword stuff the page title and description, and you were good to go.

-There are many more examples of people trying to gain a quick advantage of course.
-Some are crude, like keyword stuffing or generating hundreds of pages for very similar search terms (gateway pages).
-Some are complex like setting up many blogs on many different servers to create a link network.
+Of course, there are many more examples of people trying to gain a quick advantage.
+Some are crude, like keyword stuffing or generating hundreds of pages for similar search terms (gateway pages).
+Some are complex, like setting up many blogs on many different servers to create a link network.

-As Blackhat sites tumble down the search engine rankings, so the Whitehat sites inevitably rise to take their place.
+As Blackhat sites tumble down the search engine rankings, the Whitehat sites inevitably rise to take their place.
 There is no future in gaming the search engine.

 Experts Who Claim To Know The Search Engine Algorithm

 Moreover, for those that claim to know the secret to the Google Algorithm or how it works – how could they?
-There are many things we know about how Google ranks websites, and we can determine pretty much what works and what to avoid but understanding how the algorithm works?
+We know many things about how Google displays search results, and we can determine pretty much what works and what to avoid, but understand how the algorithm works?

 Why work on something for hundreds or even thousands of hours only to jeopardise it by trying to take shortcuts?
 Being the recipient of a site exclusion message in Google webmaster tools sends a shiver down the spine.
 Getting a penalised site reincluded is a fraught process.
 Don't let that be you.

 The way forward is to be entirely Whitehat.
 Completely spotless, unspoiled by anything possibly interpreted as spammy.
 Stay away from paid links, particularly in the early days when you have not yet established a natural link profile.
-Those links will stick out like Eskimos on the beach at Blackpool until you have enough natural cover to make them hard to find.
+Those links will stick out like Eskimos on the beach at Blackpool until you have enough genuine cover to make them hard to find.

-Doing The Basics Right
+Doing The Search Engine Optimisation Basics Right

 In this way, each search engine can have the same amount of websites in its database, but the output of each varies because they all have different algorithms with which to benchmark the results.
-Different algorithms used by various search engines is why your site ranks in different positions depending on the search engine.
+Different algorithms used by various search engines are why your site ranks in different positions depending on the search engine.

-Keyword Research: How To Find The Right Keywords
+Keyword Research: Finding The Right Keywords

-Keyword research is a cornerstone part of SEO.
+Keyword research is a cornerstone part of small business SEO.
 If you get this bit wrong, then everything else you does becomes a struggle.
 You have to know which keywords have a high search volume and which keywords are trigger keywords.

-Someone searching for "EKM v Shopwired" is a lot further down the research path and the final search “EKM Review" is loaded with purchase intent.
+Someone searching for "EKM v Shopwired" is a lot further down the research path, and the last search ", EKM Review" is loaded with purchase intent.
 Think about how you do the research for your purchases and how you refine your keywords.

-It does not end there though.
+It does not end there, though.
 You also need to find keywords that don't have a high amount of competition to improve your chances of being visible on the front page.

 Discovering Long Tail Keywords

-Finding high volume, low competition keywords that also convert into paying customers is the objective of keyword research but that can be a hard prospect, especially in saturated markets.
+Finding high volume, low competition keywords that also convert into paying customers is the objective of keyword research, but that can be a challenging prospect, especially in saturated markets.

-Long tail keywords are those that people take the time and trouble to type in because they know what they are looking for.
+Long-tail keywords are those that people take the time and trouble to type in because they know what they are looking for.

 “UK eCommerce website builder that supports eBay and Facebook.”